Le Pen woos French farm vote as malaise deepens

 High unemployment and the erosion of social services have stoked frustration with mainstream parties and many farmers say the Socialist government of President Francois Hollande has increased paperwork and accelerated village decline.

-In 2014, average farmer revenues dropped by 5 percent to 24,400 euros (17,740 pounds) annually, Agriculture Ministry data showed, compared with France's minimum wage of 17,500 euros.
+In 2014, average farmer revenues dropped by 5 percent to 24,400 euros ($27,360) annually, Agriculture Ministry data showed, compared with France's minimum wage of 17,500 euros.
 Anger at that will push many to vote to punish the political mainstream.

 "We don't necessarily want to leave the European Union but we want to tell to the current government that we don't support its policies," said Philippe Pulles, 36, a livestock breeder from the Cantal region.
 "It's a protest vote."